 How the standard of care is established is codified in Florida law, which provides under Florida stat. section 766.102 (1) that “[t]he prevailing professional standard of care for a given healthcare provider shall be that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”

 While a victim or family will be fighting to establish the standard of care and how the defendant violated it, there are a slew of common defenses to medical malpractice cases used by defense lawyers.
-Many of these defenses are strong and require an experienced medical malpractice lawyer in Florida like ours at The Law Offices of Prosper Shaked to overcome the defense.
+Many of these defenses are strong and require an experienced medical malpractice lawyer in Florida like ours at Prosper Shaked Accident Injury Attorneys PA to overcome the defense.
 Some of these defenses are based on the elements of negligence and medical malpractice, while other defenses are based on the merits or procedure.

 Some of the most common defenses to medical malpractice cases in Florida include the following: